 A/B testing is your best friend when it comes to processing numbers into strategies.
 Make two versions of one of your emails.
 Here’s a basic A/B testing scenario:

 Let’s say Email A has a hero image, and Email B doesn’t.

 Send them out and observe each of their performances based on the metrics we’ve listed above.

-If Email A produces better results than Email B, then that tells you that your customers are more receptive to emails with hero images.
+Did Email A produce better results than Email B?
+This tells you that your customers are more receptive to emails with hero images.

 This is why you should conduct A/B testing regularly.
 To create the best version of your emails, rigorous and consistent A/B testing is crucial.

 With that, you’ve got the basics of email marketing.
 But why stop there?

 Basic email strategies can only get you so far.

 We’ve put together several advanced tips and strategies you can use to take your email marketing even further.